Pancake machine

 A pancake machine is an electrically-powered machine that automatically produces cooked pancakes.
 It is believed that the earliest known pancake machine was invented in the United States in 1928.
 Several types of pancake machines exist that perform in various manners, for both commercial and home use.
 Some are fully automatic in operation, while others are semi-automatic.
 Some companies mass-produce pancake machines, and some have been homemade.
-The Happy Egg Company constructed a novelty pancake machine in 2013 in commemoration of Pancake Day in the United Kingdom.

 History

 In 1928, a man in Portland, Oregon, invented an electric pancake machine that operated by the process of batter being dropped onto a revolving heated flattop grill from a storage cylinder atop the grill.
 The grill was heated using electricity.
 The amount of batter dropped was controlled by using controlled amounts of compressed air, which pushed batter out of the storage cylinder.
 As the batter revolved on the hot grill, the pancake was flipped halfway through the cooking process by a shelf atop the grill.
 After being flipped, the completed pancake was ejected from the machine upon contact with a gate.

 In 1955 in the United States, an automatic pancake machine was developed by Vendo, which used a specially formulated pancake batter mix that was manufactured by the Quaker Oats Company's Aunt Jemima branch.
 The Vendo machine could produce pancakes "in less than three minutes".
 It was a semi-automatic machine that performed all of the cooking functions except for the pouring of the pancake batter.